Radio in Colombia

+Radio has been one of Colombia's most popular forms of mass media since the country's first broadcasts in the late 1920s.
+Although Colombia was predominantly rural country at that time, it was one of the Latin American countries to adopt this technology.
+During the first decades, most stations focused their programming on news, sports, humour, commentary, and religious instruction, alongside segments promoting political platforms and both popular and classical music, performed live or played from recordings.
+During the 1930 and 1940, radio stations had radiotheatres where Colombian and internacional artists performed before live audiences.

 Radio in Colombia started in the early 1920s when a group of radio amateurs and enthusiasts brought the first receivers to the country, mostly in order to listen broadcasts from Europe and the United States.
 Broadcasting started in September 1929, with state-owned HJN, predecessor of Radiodifusora Nacional de Colombia, and privately run La Voz de Barranquilla (HKD).
+Also in 1929, La Voz de la Víctor was inaugurated in Bogotá.
+It was followed La Voz de Antioquia (1931, promoted by the Compañía Colombiana de Radiodifusión, brought together by Coltabaco, Fabricato, Cervecería Unión, Nacional de Chocolates y Café La Bastilla) and Ecos de la Montaña (1931) in Medellín, and by Radio Santa Fe (1933), and Emisora Nueva Granada (1933) in Bogotá.

 As of 2011, Colombia has three major national radio networks: state-run Radiodifusora Nacional de Colombia and private networks Caracol Radio and RCN Radio, with hundreds of affiliates.
 These networks appeared in the 1940s.

 There are other national networks, including Cadena Super, Todelar, Organización Radial Olímpica, and Colmundo, among others.